 Health Science jobs include work in ambulatory healthcare, nursing and residential care, and hospitals.
 This Youth Apprenticeship occupational area focuses on three pathways:

 Skills involved include caring and treatment of patients, processing patient data and information, and supporting medical professionals.

 Students can choose from three different occupational areas with options to specific pathways.

 In this pathway, students will build basic skills in using standard precautions and infection control, managing client appointments, creating client record, and completing client identification labels.
-There are four areas to choose from:
+There are five areas to choose from: